Oscar Wyatt: Proxy fight

+In 2003, Wyatt and other shareholders sued the El Paso Corporation for allegedly misrepresenting its intentions for Coastal assets prior to the merger in 2000.
+After the merger of Coastal and El Paso Corporation, the latter began divesting itself of Coastal assets beginning in 2001.
+El Paso needed the cash to repay the mounting debt it had acquired from following the same business model as Ken Lay's Enron.
+El Paso had heavily leveraged itself to fuel sales into new markets for electricity, and concealed mounting debt from its balance sheet by writing off the debt to offshore subsidiary companies.
+In June 2003 Wyatt, along with El Paso investor Selim Zilkha, initiated a proxy fight to gain control of the El Paso Corporation and to wrestle control of the remaining assets, which included natural gas pipelines, exploration, and production assets.
+Since the merging and disclosing of corporate malfeasance by El Paso management, its stock had fallen 87% from its February 2001 high of $75 a share.
+El Paso had debts of $25 billion and was being sued by shareholders and investigated by state and federal regulators.

 Iraq

 While El Paso Energy was selling Coastal's petroleum marketing and production assets off piece by piece to competitors Valero, Sunoco, and ConocoPhillips, Wyatt was being investigated for illegally doing business with Iraq in violation of sanctions imposed by the United Nations that strictly regulated Iraqi sales of crude oil.
-In 2007 Wyatt pleaded guilty in a U.S. federal court for illegally sending payments to Iraq under the Oil for Food program.
+In 2007 Wyatt pleaded guilty in a U.S. federal court for illegally sending payments to Iraq under the Oil-for-Food Program.
 At his sentencing hearing, Wyatt's attorney, Gerald Shargel, pointed to a commission report led by former Federal Reserve Board Chairman Paul Volcker that concluded that about half of the 4,500 companies in the Oil-for-Food Program paid a total of $1.8 billion in kickbacks and illicit surcharges to Saddam's regime.
 Wyatt's defense also floated the issue of "vindictive prosecution"—that is, the Bush administration singling out its old nemesis in both the oil patch and politics for punishment while leaving other possible violators of the sanctions alone.
 Prosecutors, in turn, amassed a daunting paper trail and rewarded a few former Iraqi petrocrats with help in obtaining U.S. green cards—as long as they agreed to testify against sanction breakers like Wyatt.
-In October 2007 Wyatt pleaded guilty to conspiring to, under the Oil for Food program, make illegal payments to Saddam Hussein's Iraq.
+In October 2007 Wyatt pleaded guilty to conspiring to, under the Oil-for-Food Program, make illegal payments to Saddam Hussein's Iraq.
 Wyatt received a one-year prison sentence, and was sentenced to serve in the minimum security camp at the Federal Correctional Complex, Beaumont, in Beaumont, Texas.